MASHAAL-DEV/SEM-1-PROJECT/README.md

-Made the code as simple as possible i would recommend making a whole folder for this as it would make 2 txt files saving data of customers coming in and out
+Made the code as simple as possible
+I would recommend making a whole folder for this as it would make 2 txt files.

 admin password = 2438

-I hope you all like
+And this project was quite rushed therefore the logic might seem a little but hey then again we build this from the ground up with the bare minimum knowledge :)